yeniel/CabifyMobileChallenge/README.md

 ## Unit Tests

 I used *Quick* for all tests and *Nimble* for the assertions.
 The `ObjectMother` provides me mocked models.
-I try to follow as much as I can **FIRST** principles
+I try to follow as much as I can **FIRST** principles.

-To increase the speed I change a little the entry point of the app (`CabifyMobileChallengeApp.swift`).
+To increase the speed I change a little the entry point of the app, in `CabifyMobileChallengeApp.swift`.
 I cut the app to a simple view in case we are running the tests.

 ### Scheme Configuration